fsmk/chooseurdistro/README.md

 ##So What is #chooseurdistro event ?

 A modified version of normal installation fest.
-FSMK volunteers demonstrates different leading OSs(we can decide 5-8 leading OS followed by a quick survey among us) at the beginning of program.
+FSMK volunteers demonstrate different leading OSs(we can decide 5-8 leading OSs followed by a quick survey among us) at the beginning of program.
 Volunteers explain features with video/presentation or with the real life scenarios.
 At the end of the program the actuall installation